adopted-ember-addons/ember-cli-sass/README.md

 By default it will compile `app/styles/app.scss` into `dist/assets/app.css` and produce a sourceMap for your delectation.

-## Options

-Options are specified using the `sassOptions` config property:
+Or, if you want more control then there's you can specify options using the `sassOptions` config property:

 ```
 var app = new EmberApp({